Elbrus – 5642 m

 For expeditions we take a 20% deposit to secure your place on one of our courses, and we ask for the full balance to be paid 10 weeks before the course start date.

-We strongly recommend getting specialist travel insurance that covers cancellation, medical and mountain rescue.
+We strongly recommend getting specialist travel insurance that covers cancellation, medical and mountain rescue up to 6000m.

 Getting to Elbrus

 It is best to book flights and airport transfers in advance of your departure.

 Flights are reasonably inexpensive from European airports like London and Geneva to Mineralye Vody Airport in Russia.
+Most flights run with a stop off in Moscow.
 If you need any assistance searching for flights please let us know.